-Figure 1.2 A Lorenz curve showing the unequal distribution of the world's population (Table 1.1)
+Figure 1.2 A Lorenz curve showing the unequal distribution of the world's population.
+Table 1.1 on page 3 explores possible reasons for this

 Physical and human factors affecting global population distribution

 Both physical and human factors affect population distribution patterns at the global scale (Table 1.1).
 Historically, early settlers in any world region lived, either by choice or necessity, wherever the environment provided them with 'a foothold to livelihood'.
 Even today, around one-third of the world's economically active population obtains its food and/or income by actively farming the land.
 This means that physical influences on food production - including climate and soil fertility - remain hugely important factors in determining where more than 2 billion of the world's people live and work.